As an Amazon Associate we earn from qualifying purchases.

 Your children have sensitive ears that need protection if you’re planning to take them to a loud event such as a music festival, fireworks display or Formula 1 race.

 Table of Best Ear Defenders for Kids & Babies

 Prevention is better than cure, so you should take action to protect your kids’ hearing now rather than letting them damage their hearing at an early age.

 Both adults and kids are recommended to wear ear protection in environments where the noise is 90 decibels or above.

-- Music festivals and gigs
+- Music festivals, concerts and gigs

 - Large cinemas

 - Football matches, Formula 1 races and other sporting events

 - Fireworks displays

 As well as protecting your kids’ hearing from loud noises, ear defenders can also help children with sensory processing issues, which is common among autistic kids.
 Ear defenders block out distressing sounds and help noise-sensitive kids to relax.